In the digital age we live in, a well-designed website is an important component to the success of your business’s online presence.

 - Be Above the Fold

-Similar to a newspaper, it’s key to keep all the important parts of your site (navigation, search, social buttons) “above the fold” so to speak.
+Similar to a newspaper, it’s key to keep all the important parts of your site (navigation, search bar, contact forms, phone number, etc.) “above the fold” so to speak.
 Be sure vital information can be seen immediately before scrolling so visitors can find what they need quickly.

 - Consider Your Brand Aesthetic